ts-api-spec/typematic/packages/typebox/README.md

-# Typematic - Arktype
+# Typematic - TypeBox

-Arktype plugin for Typematic
+TypeBox plugin for Typematic
-Allows to use `Arktype` as a validation library for Typematic
+Allows to use `TypeBox` as a validation library for Typematic